mojaloop/typescript-template-bc/README.md

 This repository has two main purposes
 - As a template for bounded context mono repos
-- As example code for the implementation of services which use the common corss-cutting concerns' clients (logging, auditing, platform-config, security, etc.)
+- As example code for the implementation of applications.
+It shows how to use common cross-cutting concerns' clients, like logging, auditing, platform-config and security.

-## How to use this template
+# How to use this template

 - Start by creating a new repository in GitHub using this template

 ![create repo from template](./readme-imgs/create_repo_with_template.png "Create repository using this template")

+- Make sure package directory names conform to the standard and end with "lib", "svc" or "tool"()

 Unsorted hints:
-- For modules that don't require publishing to NPM, make sure you have the `"private": true` line in package.json.
+- For packages that don't require publishing to NPM, make sure you have the `"private": true` line in package.json.
 By contrast, for all modules that require NPM publishing make sure it is set to false.
+-

 ## How to add dependencies with npm packages